-- Impairment of goodwill related to our SCCS reporting unit was \$36.6 million. - Stock-based compensation was \$21.5 million related to our equity incentive compensation granted to employees. - Depreciation and amortization of \$17.8 million related to our fixed assets and acquired intangible assets. - Deferred taxes of \$17.8 million primarily due to the utilization of deferred tax assets. - Excess tax benefits from our share-based payments were \$17.2 million.
+- Impairment of goodwill related to our Scanner and Services reporting unit was \$40.7 million. - Impairment of long-lived assets related to our Scanner and Services reporting unit was \$26.3 million. - Excess tax benefits from our share-based compensation arrangements of \$27.1 million. - Stock-based compensation was \$26.4 million related to our equity incentive compensation granted to employees and directors. - · Depreciation and amortization of \$16.8 million related to our fixed assets and acquired intangible assets. - Deferred taxes of \$21.2 million primarily due to the utilization of deferred tax assets.